AgarwalConsulting/Cilium-Training/slides.md

 - eBPF continues to evolve and gain additional capabilities with each new Linux release.
 Cilium leverages eBPF to perform core datapath filtering, mangling, monitoring and redirection, and requires eBPF capabilities that are in any Linux kernel version 4.8.0 or newer.

-- Cilium recommends to run at least kernel 4.9.17 (the latest current stable Linux kernel is 4.10.x).
+- Cilium recommends to run at least kernel `4.9.17`.
+(Linux Kernel 5.10 LTS Released in December 2020)

 - Cilium is capable of probing the Linux kernel for available features and will automatically make use of more recent features as they are detected.